What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Now let me give you a lurid example of phishing.
 A Russian hacker used a fake password-reset email that steal thousands of emails from Hillary Clinton's presidential campaign in 2016.

-Question now how to recognize Phishing emails in 2025.
+The question now is how to recognize Phishing emails in 2025.
 Suppose you are an Amazon regular customer.
 Now you open a fake email from Amazon's annual offers, which at the end links to 'update your consumer profile'.
 If you click, you're trapped.
-It diverts you to a fake website where you are asked to put all your login credentials, and then all are stolen.
+It diverts you to a fake website where you are asked to put all your login credentials, and then they are stolen.

 Common phishing sign that helps you reduce risks:

-• Phishing is typically asking for unexpected money requests.
-So someone asking for you money in disguise this intention wrapped by invoice, or urgent text, as I gave examples above is phishing.
+• Phishing typically involves unexpected money requests.
+So someone asking for your money in disguise, this intention wrapped by invoice, or urgent text, as I gave examples above, is phishing.
 Sometimes they collect information through this.

 • Let's give another example.
 Suppose Microsoft sends you an email for administrative purposes.
 So the sender email address should be 'admin@Microsoft.com'.
 But if it is 'admni@rncroft.com', that means it's a spam mail.

-Now let me introduce you the best tools to prevent phishing attacks for small businesses:
+Now, let me introduce you to the best tools to prevent phishing attacks for small businesses:

 1. Valimail - Email Authentication